 Types Of Relapse

-Many recovery programs have found that there are different types of relapse that a recovering addict can face, and that these tend to happen in gradual stages.
+There are different types of relapse that a recovering addict can face.
+These tend to happen in gradual stages.
 Just as a person didn’t become addicted overnight, relapse typically doesn’t occur overnight.

 Difference Between A Slip And Relapse